 The dark stormy sky with the sun falling, almost glinting, on the white graves stones I know would make a memorable photograph.

 Quickly grabbing my camera a small remote cemetery was my destination, after a short wait, and a massive downpour, the stormy shower started to pass overhead and the sun came through and I had just a couple of minutes to catch the moment.

-The remoteness and the atmosphere of the cemetery with its stormy sky and sunlight break through, was well worth getting wet for!
+The remoteness and the atmosphere of the cemetery with its stormy sky and sunlight break through were well worth getting wet for!